Henry's Cat: Henry

 Henry himself never appeared on screen; the name is thought by some to be an allusion to an earlier one-off Hayward/Godfrey collaboration, Henry 9 'til 5, about a bowler-hatted commuter who escaped his boring everyday life by indulging in daydreams, mostly of a sexual nature.
 Henry's Cat shared the earlier character's tendency toward wild flights of fancy and laid-back approach to life.
-Henry's Cat creator Stan Hayward included the official explanation for the character's lack of a name on the official Henry's Cat Special Edition DVD in 2000.
-The explanation was that Henry, an unseen character in the series, had been Henry's Cat's original owner.
-He had moved away, and Henry's Cat had forgotten to go with him.
-He had a terrible memory, and later even forgot his own name, and so became known simply as "Henry's Cat".
+Henry's Cat creator Stan Hayward included the official explanation for the character's lack of a name on the official Henry's Cat Special Edition DVD in 2000: Henry (who never appeared in the series proper) was Henry's Cat's original owner, but one day, he moved away, and Henry's Cat had forgotten to go with him.
+The cat had a terrible memory, and eventually even forgot his own name, and so became known simply as "Henry's Cat".